Jean-Baptiste-Lasselle/kytes/README.md

  * DRP (with automatic backups scheduling, and automatic restore procedures),
  * managing users (CRUD opeartions on users)

-All in all, `kytes-iaas-manager` does infrastructure management, Kytes' own infrastructure management, which why it is part of `kytes-aerodyne`
+All in all, `kytes-iaas-manager` does infrastructure management, Kytes' own infrastructure management, which why it is part of `kytes-infrastructure-manager`

 # kytes-iaas